Top Wood-Burning Stove Inserts Across Colorado Counties

 - Permit Requirements:

-- In counties such as Denver and Boulder, installation requires a mechanical permit and inspection to ensure compliance with emissions standards.
+- In counties like Denver and Boulder, you'll need a mechanical permit and an inspection to show the install meets emissions standards.

-- Rural counties like Morgan and Fremont may have fewer regulatory restrictions, but professional installation is still recommended.
+- Rural counties like Morgan and Fremont may have fewer rules on the books, but I'd still get it installed by a pro.

 - Chimney Liner Installation:

-- All installations in counties like Jefferson and Weld require a stainless steel liner to ensure efficiency and safety.
+- Installs in counties like Jefferson and Weld call for a stainless steel liner for both safety and efficiency.

 - Combustion Air Supply: